silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/01_Setting_up_MFA.md

 shown beneath them.

 If you lose access to your phone or security key you can use one of your recovery codes to login and reset your MFA.
-Each recovery code can be used once and are shown to you the first time you set up MFA.
+Each recovery code can be used once.
 Please ensure you store them somewhere safe, as this is the only time they will be displayed.

 ![A screenshot of the Backup Codes step in the MFA setup flow](../_images/01-01-3-mfa-backup-codes.png)